PS Waverley: Service

-Waverley makes passenger excursions from various British ports.
+Waverley makes passenger excursions from various British ports, including ports in Northern Ireland.
 She regularly sails from Glasgow and other towns on the Firth of Clyde, the Thames, the South Coast of England and the Bristol Channel.
 She also undertakes private charters and has provided a period setting for television documentaries and movies, such as Sherlock Holmes: A Game of Shadows (2011).

 Primarily during the summer she is based on the Clyde, operating excursions from Glasgow, Greenock, Largs or Ayr.

 Typically her Clyde timetable ends at the end of August and Waverley spends 6 weeks between September and October cruising the Bristol Channel, the Solent and the Thames before returning to the Clyde for two sailings in October.

 On 3 September 2020, Waverley collided with the Brodick Pier on the Isle of Arran, causing damage to the bow.
 Twenty-four people were injured.
 The ship was carrying 213 passengers and 26 crew, who were temporarily stranded on Arran.
 A Caledonian MacBrayne ferry, MV Caledonian Isles, made an unscheduled sailing to return them to the Scottish mainland later that evening.

 During the 2021 season Waverley was unable to operate south of the Clyde owing to crew availability.
-2022 marks the 75th anniversary of her maiden voyage and she was able to return to other parts of the British coast.
+2022 marked the 75th anniversary of her maiden voyage and she was able to return to other parts of the British coast.

+In 2023, during the ships sailing to the South Coast, Waverley and the steamship SS Shieldhall sailed side-by-side as the two vessels passed The Needles.
+The occasion of the two vessels with similar histories sailing together was met with great praise from guests on both vessels and garnered national attention for both vessels.